 The "Surya Kiran" (Sun Rays) is The Indian Air Force aerobatic display team.

-The team consisted of six BAe Hawk Mk132 aircraft from Bidar Air Base.
+The team consisted of nine BAe Hawk Mk132 aircraft from Bidar Air Base.

 The first aerobatic team in the Indian Air Force was first formed in 1982 on the occasion of the Air Force's Golden Jubilee anniversary.
 The team flew nine Hawker Hunter F.56A fighters from No.20 Squadron, which were painted in overall dark blue with white trim.
 This team received the name "Thunderbolts".

 In 1990, it was decided to re-equip a new team with four Indian-built HAL HJT-16 Kiran Mk.II jet trainers.